0 miles - Spent The Day With Brian Powers; The Grave of Mike Green; Landis Cyclery - February 17, 2017

 that I rode on this journey was bought right at this bike shop.
 Their website is www.landiscyclery.com.

 It's true I'm a proud Coloradan who is unabashedly pro-snow,

 pro-winter, and pro-cold weather.
 Dreams come true in the winter.

 When it snows in Colorado, all the people are happy and erupt in song and joyful celebration.

 While in the Southwest, I never grew tired of seeing cactus and desert plants throughout the land.
 Adjacent are four shots around Brian's home.

-He has three stately palm trees in his backyard.
+He has three palm trees in his backyard.
 There are various cacti including two healthy golden barrels.

 He also has a young palm tree that shows promise for a long and healthy life.

 Showing all the cacti in front of the Cholla Vista entrance in Scottsdale ...